Skip to main content

 • Every page of the Court of Protection Order.
 You're welcome to send us photos of the physical document or scans if it's digital.

-• Photos of or a scan of the form below.
+• Photos or a scan of the form below.

-Please note that we will need the proof of address you supply us with to match what's registered on the COPO document.
-If your details are wrong on the document, we may not be able to proceed.
+Please note: The proof of address you'll supply us with must match what's registered on the Court of Protection Order.
+If your details are wrong on the document, please speak to us, as we may not be able to proceed until this is clarified.

-If you're a solicitor getting in touch, please note that Chip only accepts applications from individuals, meaning individuals from the firm must be selected who will act on behalf of the whole trust.
-This is implemented for enhanced security.
+If you're a solicitor getting in touch to establish authority over a Chip account, please note that Chip only accepts applications from individuals acting on behalf of the trust/firm.

-• Law Society ID or the SRA (Solicitors Regulation Authority) number.
+• Law Society ID or SRA (Solicitors Regulation Authority) Number

-Please note that by sending us this information, you will be agreeing to having your data/the donor's data processed in line with our Privacy Notice.
+Please note that by sending us this information, you'll be agreeing to your data and the donor's data being processed in line with our Privacy Notice.

 Did this answer your question?